-So What is the Lesser Known Fourth Type of Reflux?
+What is the Lesser Known Fourth Type of Reflux?

 Sadly, our esophagus does not have proper mechanisms in place to protect itself from bile or endotoxin reflux as much as it does pepsin and acidic reflux.

-So What is Endotoxin Reflux?
+What is Endotoxin Reflux?

-Conventional treatments for reflux like the use of proton pump inhibitors may help the symptoms for a short period of time because the stomach chyme refluxed from the medication will be a higher pH (two to five) which will not cause as much inflammation.
-That being said, a low stomach pH is proper for the healthy and the microbiome of our upper gut, dysbiosis will increase when the pH is lowered over time and for most people their reflux symptoms eventually return.
-Antibiotics may help if you do not want to use a natural herbal protocol to tackle your upper gut dysbiosis, but it depends on the strain of the upper gut bacteria that is causing the dysbiosis.
-Proton pump inhibitors also possibly have a mild antimicrobial effect at first when combined with antibiotics by increasing the stomach pH further and allowing more of the dysbiotic flora to come out from biofilm or the mucosa.
-Finally, though antibiotics may be needed to reduce dysbiotic flora when used correctly, it will also further reduce the microbiome diversity of your upper gut possibly causing further issues.
+Conventional reflux treatments, like proton pump inhibitors, may temporarily help the symptoms because the stomach chyme refluxed from the medication will be at a higher pH (two to five), which will not cause as much inflammation.
+A low stomach pH is proper for our upper gut’s health and microbiome.
+Dysbiosis will increase when the pH is lowered over time, and for most people, their reflux symptoms eventually return.
+Antibiotics may help if you do not want to use a natural herbal protocol to tackle your upper gut dysbiosis.
+Still, it depends on the strain of the upper gut bacteria that is causing the dysbiosis.
+Proton pump inhibitors also have a mild antimicrobial effect when combined with antibiotics by increasing the stomach pH further and allowing more dysbiotic flora to emerge from biofilm or the mucosa.
+Finally, though antibiotics may be needed to reduce dysbiotic flora when used correctly, they will further reduce the microbiome diversity of your upper gut, possibly causing further issues.
 Probiotic upper gut bacterial colonies that antibiotics would harm include Lactobacillus and Akkermansia.22

-So what can be done to improve the microbiome of the upper gut naturally?
-Well, currently there is no Akkermansia muciniphila probiotic on the market.
-However, we do know what the bacteria like to ingest to increase its colony forming units.
-Akkermansia muciniphila enjoys polyphenol-rich fruits including cranberries and pomegranate.
+What can be done to improve the upper gut’s microbiome naturally?
+Well, currently, there is no Akkermansia muciniphila probiotic on the market.
+However, we know what the bacteria like to ingest to increase their colony-forming units.
+Akkermansia muciniphila enjoys polyphenol-rich fruits, including cranberries and pomegranate.
 These fruits and their juices might be too harsh on an injured esophagus because of their low pH, but polyphenol extracts of these fruits in capsule form are beneficial as well.
-Akkermansia muciniphila also enjoys omega 3 fatty acids, which a diet that contains sufficient servings (three to four times weekly) of wild seafood might both increase the population of the bacteria and decrease inflammation as well.
+Akkermansia muciniphila also enjoys omega 3 fatty acids, which a diet that contains sufficient servings (three to four times weekly) of wild seafood might increase the population of the bacteria and decrease inflammation.
 Proper sunlight exposure might increase endogenous vitamin D production, improve the cellular integrity of the esophagus, increase microbial diversity in the esophagus, reduce inflammation, and calm an overactive immune system.
 If you are suffering from low stomach acid production (hypochlorhydria) or elevated stomach pH, supplementing with betaine HCL for a short period of time may improve your symptoms since many Gram-negative opportunistic bacteria (like H. pylori) cannot survive in the proper low pH environment of a healthy stomach.
 Supplements like DGL, slippery elm, zinc carnosine, and D-limonene might help protect the upper gut tissue and reduce reflux symptoms.
 Finally, relieving upper gut dysbiosis might be vital in conquering endotoxin reflux and stopping reflux symptoms for good!23

 Conclusion